 Skeuomorphism is a term that is used to describe interface objects that mirror real-world counterparts in how they appear and/or how the user can interact with them.
 This design concept capitalizes on users’ existing knowledge and mental models of an actual object so they don’t need to learn a new interface.

 Many digital UI elements reflect real-world counterparts.
 This isn’t because designers lack imagination, but they realize a UI element detached from any analogs in the physical world means more effort on the user’s part in order to interpret what they are seeing.
 Incorporating a switch in a digital UI that looks and acts like a light switch that someone may find in their home dramatically cuts the cognitive load for that user.
 The visual metaphor is there, and they immediately know what it’s for.

 This principle should be used in moderation but can be quite effective for usability if applied properly.
 Skeuomorphism implies that the UI both looks and functions like its real-world counterpart.
 However, designers need to be careful with this mental model theory, as discrepancies in functionality or appearance can actually detract from a design’s usability.

 Skeuomorphic design is common in professional audio production applications.
 Digital plugins often emulate analog gear, such as compressors, equalizers, and reverb units.
-In the image below, the digital plugin on the bottom left utilizes skeuomorphic design to emulate the top unit.
+In the image below, the digital plugin on the bottom utilizes skeuomorphic design to emulate the top hardware unit’s UI.